 If an operation is not paused at the end of a workday:

-- If it is finished or paused before the next day's working hours, the full time from start to finish is considered.
+- If it is paused or finished by the worker after hours, the full time from start to finish is considered.

 - Working hours are 9 am to 5 pm.
-The operation is started at 10 am one day and finished at 2 am the next day.
-The working time is 16 hours.
+The operation is started at 10 am one day and paused by the system at 1 am the next day.
+The working time is 7 hours.

 - Working hours are 9 am to 5 pm.
-The operation is started at 4 pm one day and finished at 10 am the next day.
-The working time is 2 hours.
+The operation started at 10 am one day and finished at 10 am the next day.
+The working time is 8 hours.

 To finish the MO, if a worker in My production plan did not click "Finish production":